neuroscout/neuroscout/docs/builder/run.md

 ![Run Command](img/run_command.png)

-For more information on how to execute an analysis, head over to the [neuroscout-cli](../cli/index.md) documentation.
+For more information on how to execute an analysis, head over to the [Run analysis](../cli/index.md) section.

 !!!
 Note
     After your analysis is compiled, you can change the public/private settings of your analysis, as well as edit the `name` and `description`.